cartneylauffin/News-Research-Tool/README.md

 streamlit run app.py
 ```

-Open [http://localhost:8501](http://localhost:8501) in your browser.

 ---

 ## 💡 Usage

-1. Enter URLs of news articles or upload a PDF.
+1. Enter URLs of news articles.
 2. Click **Process** to create embeddings & build the FAISS index.
 3. Ask questions in natural language (e.g., *“What is the growth outlook?”*).
 4. Get AI-generated answers with relevant source snippets.